How to Consolidate Debt

 Frequently Asked Questions

-How does debt consolidation affect your credit score?
+How does debt consolidation affect your credit?

 Is debt consolidation the right choice?

 Debt consolidation can be the right choice for responsible borrowers with high-interest debt.
-It usually lowers your interest rate and simplifies the payment process with monthly installments.
+It usually lowers your average interest rate and simplifies the payment process with monthly installments.

 However, if you have a small amount of debt that can be paid off quickly, there is little reason to consider consolidation.
-Debt consolidation is probably the wrong choice if you don’t plan to improve your spending habits.

 What are the risks of debt consolidation?